mbe24/evcs-matching/README.md

 ### Usage

-Generate sources from protobuf with
+Generate sources from protobuf definition with

 ```shell
 $ ./gradlew generateProto
 ```

-The sources are not contained in the repository.
+The respective sources are not contained in the repository and some IDEs will not generate them automatically.